wookiehangover/wookiehangover.com/writing/2016-reading-list.md

   <li>
     <details>
       <summary>~~_American Gods_ – Neil Gaiman~~</summary>
       <p>Finally, finally got around to reading this after letting it languish on my Kindle for several years.
-Recommended by both my wife and best friend, I'm glad to say that it read fast and well worth the effort.</p>
+Recommended by both my wife and best friend, I was pleased to so quickly become completely immersed in it.
+Gaiman creates moody settings that feel rich without going into Stephen King–levels of hyper-detail.</p>

+      <p>I did have a funny note about Laura, though.
+Is it just me does she mostly serve as a corpse-ified version a manic pixie dreamgirl?</p>
     </details>
   </li>
   <li>~~_Cat's Cradle_ – Kurt Vonnegut~~</li>